Alzheimer’s Disease: Understanding the Latest Research and Potential Interventions

 Consuming a balanced diet rich in antioxidants and anti-inflammatory nutrients found in fruits, vegetables, whole grains, nuts, and fish may protect neurons from damage caused by oxidative stress and inflammation, two major culprits implicated in AD pathogenesis.

-Maintaining strong and participating in mentally stimulating activities, such as learning new skills or languages, can bolster synaptic density and plasticity, critical components for building a healthy cognitive reserve.
+Maintaining strong social connections and participating in mentally stimulating activities, such as learning new skills or languages, can bolster synaptic density and plasticity, critical components for building a healthy cognitive reserve.

 It is essential to adopt these lifestyle habits to preserve brain health at any age, but it is particularly important during midlife when age-related cognitive decline becomes more noticeable.